alimurrofid/river-trash-monitoring/README.md

 ### 1. Download the Dataset

-Download the dataset from [Roboflow](https://universe.roboflow.com/amril-syah-lubis/data-plastic).
+Download the dataset from [Dataset]().

 ### 2. Extract the Dataset

-Unpack the dataset into a folder named `dataset2`, with the following structure:
+Unpack the dataset into a folder named `dataset`, with the following structure:

 ```
-dataset2
+dataset
 ├── test
 │   ├── images
 │   ├── labels